yu-ming-chen/tp/docs/UserGuide.md

 You can use this command to **sort your expenditures** within a budget.

 You can sort your expenditures within a budget based on two different type of sorts:
-1. Sort by added date (the latest expenditure added will be at the top of that budget page in NUSave)
+1. Sort by added date (Ordered from most recently created to least recently created)

     ```📕 Note: If expenditures are created on the same date.
 They will be sorted by name within themselves.```